ShoutToMe/stm-sdk-android/notifications.md

     public Date getSentDate()

     // A reference to a Shout to Me conversation.
-May be null public String getConversationId()
+May be null if message was not associated with a conversation public String getConversationId()
 }
 ```